ThunderDoesDev/Enable-Root-SSH-Access/README.md

     - You will be prompted to set a new root password.
     - The script will automatically detect and restart the appropriate SSH service (`sshd` or `ssh`).
     - After successful execution, the script will delete itself.
+    - **Error Handling**: If any step fails (e.g., configuration update, service restart), the script will log the error and exit gracefully.
+    - **Logging**: Actions and errors are logged to `/var/log/ssh_config_update.log` for later review.

 ### Python Version